 The average variance of the counting estimate in (5) was derived assuming Gaussian distributions.
-To see how well this approximation describes the behavior of GCM simulated seasonal precipitation totals, we compare the average counting estimate variance in (5) to that computed by sub-sampling from a large ensemble of GCM simulations.
+To see how well this approximation describes the behavior of GCM simulated Dec-Feb precipitation totals, we compare the average counting estimate variance in (5) to that computed by sub-sampling from the 79-member ensemble of GCM simulations.
 We use the fact that the average squared difference of two independent counting estimates is twice the variance.
-More specifically, we select two independent samples of size N (without replacement) from the ensemble of GCM simulations and compute two counting estimate probabilities denoted p_N and p'N ; the ensemble size of 79 and independence requirement limits the maximum value of N to 39.
-The expected value of the square of the difference between the two counting estimates p_N and p'N is twice the variance of the counting estimate since where we use the fact that the sampling errors $(p_N - p)$ and $(p - p'N)$ are uncorrelated.
+More specifically, we select two independent samples of size N (without replacement) from the ensemble of GCM simulations and compute two counting estimate probabilities denoted $p_N$ and $p'N$ ; the ensemble size of 79 and independence requirement limits the maximum value of N to 39.
+The expected value of the square of the difference between the two counting estimates $p_N$ and $p'N$ is twice the variance of the counting estimate since where we use the fact that the sampling errors $(p_N - p)$ and $(p - p'N)$ are uncorrelated.
 The averages in (26) are with respect to time and realizations (1000) of the two independent samples.

-$$\langle (p_N - p'N)^2 \rangle = \langle ((p_N - p) + (p - p'N))^2 \rangle = 2 \langle (p_N - p)^2 \rangle,$$ (26)
+$$\left\langle (p_N - p'N)^2 \right\rangle = \left\langle ((p_N - p) + (p - p'N))^2 \right\rangle = 2 \left\langle (p_N - p)^2 \right\rangle,$$ (26)

-We expect especially close agreement between the sub-sampling calculations and the analytical results of (5) in regions where there is little predictability and the signal-to-noise ratio S^2 is small, since, for $S^2=0$, the analytical result is exact.
-In regions where the signal-to-noise ratio is not zero, though generally fairly small, we expect that the average counting variance still decreases as 1/N but there is no guarantee that the Gaussian approximation will provide a useful description of the actual behavior of the GCM data.
-However, Fig. 5 shows that in the land gridpoint average, the variance of the counting estimate is very well described by the analytical result in (5), with the difference from the analytical result being on the order of a few percent for the below-normal category probability and less than one percent for the above-normal category probability.
+We expect especially close agreement between the sub-sampling calculations and the analytical results of (5) in regions where there is little predictability and the signal-to-noise ratio $S^2$ is small, since, for $S^2 = 0$ , the analytical result is exact.
+In regions where the signal-to-noise ratio is not zero, though generally fairly small, we expect that the average counting variance still decreases as 1/N. However, there is no guarantee that the Gaussian approximation will provide an adequate description of the actual behavior of the GCM data.

-Figure 6a shows the spatial variation of the convergence factor $-0.0421868+0.264409/\sqrt{1+S^2}$ appearing in (5).
-This factor can be interpreted as the variance of the counting estimate based on a single member ensemble; the counting estimate standard deviation for ensemble of size N is obtained by dividing by \sqrt{N} .
+Figure 5 shows that in the land gridpoint average, the variance of the counting estimate is very well described by the analytical result in (5), with the difference from the analytical result being on the order of a few percent for the below-normal category probability and less than one percent for the above-normal category probability.
+The accuracy difference between the below- and above-normal categories may be due to the below-normal category being more affected by non-Gaussian behavior.
+Figure 6a shows the spatial variation of the convergence factor $-0.0421868 + 0.264409/\sqrt{1+S^2}$ appearing in (5).
+This factor is the variance of the counting estimate based on a single member ensemble; the counting estimate standard deviation for ensemble of size N is obtained by dividing by $\sqrt{N}$ .
 This convergence factor can also be obtained empirically from subsamples of varying size.
 The difference between the theoretical factor and the empirical estimate is mostly on the order of a few percent (see Figs. 6b and 6c).